wp-plugins/addthis/readme.txt

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.

-Note: due to confusion, there are no longer separate versions for PHP4 and PHP5.

 == Frequently Asked Questions ==

 = Is AddThis free? =